752963e64/journal/unsuccessful_job_application.md

 **HOW IS IT POSSIBLE** to provide **SKILLED PPL** without the **SKILL**...

-Adding to that... you are just consumer/revendor of tech none skilled ppl would use... :D
+- Adding to that... you are just consumer/revendor of tech none skilled ppl would use... :D

-**OKAY now it's clear about you!**
+**Me I can craft anything from scratch...
+OKAY!**

+Who the intruder, who the invader.
+Wondering! :D

 ## Today, I'll make a ticketing system from scratch :D
 Cuz I know what it is to integrate at every level of SI and because I can so easily... ***I know what i'm talking about me :D***